zyrouge/phrasey/docs/cli/index.md

 -   Use the `npx phrasey help` command if you have trouble using the CLI.

--   Use the `npx phrasey <command-name> --help` command if you have trouble using the command.
+-   Use the `npx phrasey <command-name> --help` command if you have trouble using a command.

 :::